Business Technology Diploma (formally Business Administrative Technology) - Business Administrative Assistant

 (Prerequisites: MATH 0097 OR Appropriate arithmetic placement test score.)
 Emphasizes the application of basic mathematical skills used in the solution of occupational and technical problems.
 Topics include fractions, decimals, percents, ratios and proportions, measurement and conversion, geometric concepts, technical applications, and basic statistics.

-(Prerequisites: The ability to key 25 gross words a minute on 3-minute timings with no more than 3 errors, COMP 1000.)
+(Prerequisites: The ability to key 25 gross words a minute on 3-minute timings with no more than 3 errors.)

-(Co-requisites: The ability to key 25 gross words a minute on 3-minute timings with no more than 3 errors, COMP 1000.)
+(Co-requisites: The ability to key 25 gross words a minute on 3-minute timings with no more than 3 errors.)
 Reinforces the touch system of keyboarding placing emphasis on correct techniques with adequate speed and accuracy and producing properly formatted business documents.
 Topics include: reinforcing correct keyboarding technique, building speed and accuracy, formatting business documents, language arts, proofreading, and work area management.